kfish/libuiomux/README.md

 Processes or threads requiring simultaneous access to more than one resource should lock and unlock them simultaneously via libuiomux.

+UIO devices report activity through a read of their file descriptor.
+UIOMux provides a simplified interface for waiting for a UIO managed resource.

+UIOMux provides functions for allocating the UIO memory reserved by the kernel for each device.
+Allocations are tied to the calling process ID, and are cleared on process exit.

-UIOMux will save and restore memory-mapped IO registers associated with a UIO device.
+UIOMux can save and restore memory-mapped IO registers associated with a UIO device.
 Registers are saved on uiomux_unlock() and restored on uiomux_lock(), if intervening users have used the device.